CONTENTS | UP | DARK | HOME

 • Unlike most people, Lanza had original ideas about philosophy, and he had a very rational worldview, even if it ultimately wasn’t life-affirming.

 Lanza developed his philosophy largely independently of efilism.
 He definitely would’ve came up to the same conclusions as he did, even if he had never heard of antinatalism or efilism.
 It’s not clear what influence Efilism may have had on Lanza, if any.
-From what I heard, Efilism might have persuaded him to believe that death is the solution, and it might have influenced his rhetoric.
+From what I heard in his recordings, Efilism might have persuaded him to believe that death is the solution, and it might have influenced his rhetoric.
 But beyond that, Efilism doesn’t seem to have had much other influence on Lanza.

 Unlike the Efilists, Lanza independently discovered the Value Abyss all by himself by 19 years old: